-Bananagrams is a fast paced game for 2-6 players where letter tiles are used to create words as fast as possible.
+Bananagrams is a fast-paced game for 2-6 players where you use letter tiles to create words as fast as possible.
 Whichever player uses all their tiles first is the winner, so it won’t always be the player with the biggest vocabulary that triumphs.

-Letters played and words created do not determine the winner, Bananagrams can be enjoyed by players of different skill levels.
+Letters played and words created do not determine the winner.
+Therefore, Bananagrams can be enjoyed by players of different skill levels.
 Having everyone play simultaneously means that games are quick and enjoyable.
 A game takes about 15 minutes and players asking for ‘one more game’ is very common.

-Presented in a Banana shaped zip bag makes this game easy to store and portable.
+Presented in a Banana shaped zip bag, this game is portable and easy to store.
 The plastic letter tiles mean Bananagrams can be enjoyed down the pub as easily as it can be played on the kitchen table.